How To Update a Shiny Gold Frame with Rub ‘n Buff

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

-Hand using a paper towel to clean a shiny gold picture frame on a marble countertop, preparing it for a Rub ‘n Buff application.
+Hand using a paper towel to clean a shiny gold picture frame on a marble countertop, preparing it for a Rub ‘n Buff application. | Gathered In The Kitchen

-Step 2: Apply Rub ‘n Buff
+Step 2: How to Apply Rub ’n Buff to a Picture Frame

 Using a paper towel: Squeeze a tiny amount of Rub ‘n Buff onto a paper towel and gently rub it onto the frame.
 This works great for small frames or areas with a lot of detail.

-Hands squeezing a small amount of Antique Gold Rub ‘n Buff onto a folded paper towel, with a shiny gold frame in the background. | Gathered In The Kitchen
+Hands squeezing a small amount of Antique Gold Rub ‘n Buff onto a folded paper towel, applying it to a gold frame to demonstrate the step-by-step process. | Gathered In The Kitchen

 A little goes a long way, so start with a tiny amount and add more if needed.

-Side-by-side comparison of a gold frame, half treated with Rub ‘n Buff and half in the original finish, showing the dramatic transformation. | Gathered In The Kitchen
+Side-by-side comparison of a gold frame, half treated with Rub ‘n Buff and half in the original finish, showing the dramatic transformation for a DIY frame makeover. | Gathered In The Kitchen

 Once the Rub ‘n Buff is applied, let it sit for 10-15 minutes.
 Use a clean cloth to gently buff the surface.
 This step brings out the shine and helps smooth out any uneven application.
 You can leave it more matte if you prefer, or buff it to a high shine.